 So, you need to move again.
-Moving to another home will take time and planning.
+Residential moving will take time and planning.
 But first, you have to decide between buying vs renting an apartment.
 In case these options trouble you and you cannot make up your mind, consider all your current circumstances.
 Both options have upsides as well as drawbacks.
 Our tips can help you make the right decision.
 Here are all the factors you should consider before making a final decision between buying vs renting an apartment.

 Where to start?

 Buying your first home may be the biggest decision you will make in a long time.
 Whether if it is a house or an apartment, you should prepare financially for a big step like that.
 Some people plan to buy an apartment a year or even two in advance.
 On the other hand, renting an apartment is far less complicated than buying your own home.
 Renting an apartment will give you some freedom to change your location and home depending on the lease you sign.
 When considering your options for buying vs renting an apartment, ask yourself a few basic questions:

 - How long are you planning to stay in the apartment?
 In case you know that you may be changing your location soon for business or other reasons, you should take that into account.